vinicius-martinez/amq7-overview/README.md

 * Check if the **amq-broker-7.2.0** directory is successfully created and the following directories are within it:

+  * *from now on we're going to refer to $AMQ_HOME as the current location of you amq-7.2 broker location*

 ```
 $ ls -l
 total 72